BlackPhoenixSlo/TradingBot_NodeJS_Public/README.md

 //   } = require('@blackphoenixslo/trading-bot-framework');

-If you have any questions reach out to me on Telegram @britneyBitch42069 or find me on Discord
+If you have any questions reach out to me on Telegram @jakabasej or find me on Discord

 https://discord.gg/2wUZkjBP